nzmpi/evm-runners-solutions/README.md

 Feel free to contribute!
 In case you want to add a new level, keep the following in mind:

 1. evm-runners should be a gradual introduction to the EVM, so introduce one concept at a time
-2. The challenge should make sense and be useful in some context
+2. The level should make sense and be useful in some context
-3. Not a CTF: There should be several ways to solve the challenge.
+3. Not a CTF: There should be several ways to solve the level.
 The task is to find the most efficient solution (regarding gas or codesize)

 The PR should include